 There is a tool with which you can determine the compatibility of Plugins and Themes for PHP 7, but this is only suitable for developers.
 For the WordPress normal user there is for example the Plugin PHP Compatibility Checker.
 Also a developer function like Staging allows you to determine the compatibility of Plugins and Themes with PHP 7 without compromising the functionality of the live site.

 How do you get PHP 7?

 In most cases, the hosting provider will perform the PHP update (unless you have your own root server).
 Then, after the update, either all sites running at the host should automatically run under PHP 7, or the host offers an update mechanism.
 The latter should be the normal case.
 Because of the lower backward compatibility there is always the risk of problems with Plugins and Themes.

 By now, most host should also offer a corresponding option.
 If not, it could possibly become tight for future WordPress -WordPress - projects.

-For example, as a RAIDBOXES customer you can switch your BOXES between PHP 7 and the previous version PHP 5.6 with one click.
+As a Raidboxes customer, for example, you can switch your Boxesbetween PHP 7 and the previous version PHP 5.6 with a single click.

 Conclusion: PHP 7 offers WordPress WordPress -Projects a massive performance boost

 Overall, the update of the PHP version is WordPress only recommended for However, it may happen that important plugins or your theme PHP does not support 7.
 In such a case, you will need to contact the manufacturer to find out when and how the program will be made compatible.